adi-001/Product-based-website/README.md

 Docker Cloud is a service that automates the deployment of Docker images.
 Docker Cloud to easily deploy Docker containers based on Dockerfiles in a GitHub repository.

-# Getting started
- It is exactly the same as the code in `02-docker-compose` but with the addition of a Dockerfile in the `website` directory.

 To run the application,
  `cd` into this directory